FabianSchubert/microcircuit_network/README.md

 	[
 		- {
 			- "source_layer":
-			<name of the source layer>,
+			name of the source layer,

 			- "source_pop":
-			<name of the source population within
+			name of the source population within
-			the source layer (only use its identifier that is unique within this layer)>,
+			the source layer (only use its identifier that is unique within this layer),

 			- "target_layer":
-			<name of the target layer>,
+			name of the target layer,

 			- "target_pop":
-			<name of the target population within the
-			target layer (only use its identifier that is unique within this layer)>,
+			name of the target population within the target layer (only use its identifier that is unique within this layer),

-			- <a whole bunch of other dict elements defining the synapse>
+			- a whole bunch of other dict elements defining the synapse }
-		}

-		- {<another cross-layer synapse population>},
+		- {another cross-layer synapse population},

 		- ...
 	]